 Granola has been around as long as macramé and the peace sign but that doesn’t make it any less fabulous or appealing.
 There are, however, a few relatively new additions to the granola world such as flax, quinoa and chia seeds that I think take it to an entirely new level.
-If you haven’t tried homemade granola lately, hang on to your crocheted rainbow hat.
-You’re gonna love it!

 - 1 1/2 cups rolled oats Add to list

 - 1/3 cup quinoa (any color) Add to list

 - 1/3 cup buckwheat groats (also known as kasha) Add to list

 - 1/4 cup flax seeds Add to list

 - 1/4 cup chia seeds Add to list

 - 1/2 cup chopped raw almonds Add to list

 - 1/4 cup sunflower seeds Add to list

 - 1/4 cup pumpkin seeds Add to list